PyMySQL/mysqlclient/doc/FAQ.rst

 This almost always mean you don't have development packages installed.
-On some systems, C headers for various things (like MySQL) are distributed as a seperate package.
+On some systems, C headers for various things (like MySQL) are distributed as a separate package.
 You'll need to figure out what that is and install it, but often the name ends with -devel.

 Another possibility: Some older versions of mysql_config behave oddly